weissreto/ansi-terminal-native/README.md

 # ansi-terminal-for-windows
+Provides classes that allows to modify terminal modes for Windows and Linux:
-Enables ansi escape sequences in the windows console (Windows 10 and later)
+- Enables ansi escape sequences in the windows console (Windows 10 and later)
+- Disables line and echo input so that single characters can be read individual from standard IN (Linux, Windows)
+- Change code page of Windows terminal to UTF-8 (Windows)

 ## Example